TophC7/yay.nix/readme.md

 ## Technical Details

 Yay.nix is implemented as a collection of fish functions that are installed into your system's fish function path.
-The main `yay` command is a bash script that invokes fish with the correct environment to execute the functions.
+The main `yay` command is a bash script that:

+1. Creates a temporary fish script
+2. Sets up the fish function path to include the installed functions
+3. Sources the main yay.fish file
+4. Passes all command-line arguments to the appropriate fish function
+5. Cleans up after execution

-All commands and options have competitions making the tool easy to use interactively
+All commands and options have completions making the tool easy to use interactively.

 ## License